 Mosquito Control

 cartoon mosquito controlThe Beautification and Facilities Division is responsible for mosquito abatement inside the City-Limits.
 Mosquito control is essential, not only to eliminate the biting nuisance, but to reduce the risk of viruses such as West Nile and Zika.
 We spray/fog with a chemical utilizing a truck mounted ULV (Ultra Low Volume) fogger, which is ideal for eliminating both adult mosquitos as well as their larvae.
-Spraying occurs two to three times per week, unless weather dictates otherwise.
-We cannot spray the entire city each week, but we do attempt to blanket multiple neighborhood areas each week.
+Spraying typically occurs one to two times per week, unless weather dictates otherwise.
+We attempt to blanket multiple neighborhood areas each week.
 It generally takes two or three weeks of spraying to reach all areas within the city limits.

 Please contact (843) 665-3236 to submit a work order if you live in the City of Florence limits and need mosquito control assistance.